tytydraco/yessleep/out/I_Was_Hired_to_Maintain_an_Old_Mans_Farm_Property.md

 	“I love you…”
 	A visceral, primal shock of horror ripped through my nervous system and out of pure reactionary intent, I swung.
 The axe flew like a hurricane as I whipped my shoulder towards the side of the voice’s origin.
 A boom echoed out in a split second cacophony of sound as the blade crashed into the wooden frame of my bed, leaving my grip.
 In the chaos something scittered away, crashing through my bedroom door’s reinforcements.
 The bells echoed out.
 The moment was deafening.
 I saw nothing in the shroud of night, but I heard it all, I heard it leave.
 	I jumped up, adrenaline expelling all exhaustion out of me, and ran downstairs.
 The front door’s barricade was thrown apart and the door wide open.
 It was just me now.
 In the silence I was sure.
 Though, I had been sure before, and when I ascended those steps and entered my room to retrieve the axe, I noticed the storage space in the wall was slightly ajar.
 A small note on the floor nearby.

-Bear witness to my love
+“Bear witness to my love”

 	Looking inside, I of course saw what I feared.
 Reeking of piss and shit, the space contained empty cans and a scrunched up blanket.
 	I ran.
 I ran with everything I had.
 I began down the road.
 In delirium I ended up careening through the woods.
 Tumbling over rock and brush I felt the blood in my head thin.
 The taste of iron overwhelmed me as I heaved.
 Where was I running to?
 Would I ever stop?
 Or would I just die here instead?
 After endless woods, it just kept going and going and going.
 So I collapsed.
 I spent my last few seconds of consciousness sitting against a mighty tree.
 Weak and helpless.
 As my eyes shut, the leaves to my right crunched.
 A gentle, wet kiss grazed my forehead.